raymondlee00/60_wrapBinarySearch/README.md

 # Recursive Solution
   0. Create a search algorithm to find a target element in a sorted array
   1. Given the task to find an element in a sorted array, the recursive abstraction can find the element in half the sorted array.
-  2. 0.
-Does the current element equal the target element?
-     1. If the length of the array is 0, return -1.
+  2. i.
+Does the current element equal the target element? ii.
+If the length of the array is 0, return -1.
 If the length of the array is 1, return the first element. <br />
-     2. a. combine... <br />
+     iii. a. combine... <br />
         b. the result of the recursive abstraction applied to half of the array with... <br />
         c. ???